Generating New Knowledge and Innovation

 Every day faculty, staff, and students at the Leonard M. Miller School of Medicine at the University of Miami rigorously pursue new knowledge and innovative approaches to improving human health.
 Miller School investigators bridge diverse disciplines and collaborate with campuses across the U, as well as with other institutions and corporate partners, to bring research from “bench to bedside.”

-It is an exciting time for the Miller School’s growing research enterprise—we are entering a new decade empowered with the tools to quickly access, analyze, and store unprecedented amounts of complex research data.
-Our community of scholars is poised for GenerationU—the next generation of innovation—as we strive to uncover the genetic origins of chronic, complex diseases and lead the emerging fields of personalized medicine and stem cell research.
+It is an exciting time for the Miller School’s growing research enterprise—we are empowered with the tools to quickly access, analyze, and store unprecedented amounts of complex research data.
+Our community of scholars strives to uncover the genetic origins of chronic, complex diseases and lead the emerging fields of personalized medicine and stem cell research.